 Caponata is basically a Sicilian eggplant salad.
 It's a mixture of eggplant, onions, celery, tomatoes, olives and capers and it's absolutely wonderful.
 If you like eggplant, you will love this dish.
 It reminds me of slightly sweet version of ratatouille.

-When I returned home, I read a lot and learned what the basic ingredients were.
-Over time, I’ve tweaked my recipe here and there and have finally settled on what I think is the most delicious caponata there is.
 One thing I love about this particular recipe is that the eggplant is roasted in the oven, instead of fried or sautéed.
-It’s seasoned simply with a little olive oil, salt and pepper.
+It's seasoned simply with a little olive oil, salt and pepper.

 While the eggplant is roasting, I sauté chopped onions, celery and garlic in a pan then add in kalamata olives, capers, a can of plum tomatoes, a little sugar and a splash of white wine vinegar.
 As the caponata simmers your kitchen begins to fill with the incredible aroma of fresh, seasoned vegetables cooking.
 Towards the end of the cooking process, I add in the roasted eggplant which absorbs all of the glorious flavors from the dish.